wojtekzebrowski/TySOM-M-MPFS250T/BSP/yocto/2021.04/meta_TySOM-M-MPFS250T_yocto_bsp/recipes-core/can-fmc-loopback/files/README.md

 can_fmc_loopback is a simple example of using CAN via UIO from Linux user-space.

 The example expects to find a CAN device mapped to /dev/uio0 and /dev/uio1.
-One is can on TySOM-M-MPFS250T board, and the second is on FMC-INDUSTRIAL.
+One is can on TySOM-M-MPFS250T board, and the second is on FMC-INDUSTRY.

 It initialises the CAN devices, places it into normal mode, sends message via uio0 and reads it via uio1.